 - You can never do enough training/coaching of both staff and line managers.
-You can never do too much communication on the new changes. - Ensure the process is seen as a business one, not an HR process. - Keep it simple and concentrate on the quality going into the process rather than the design of the process itself (although the design must be appropriate to the organization). - Engage all managers in why it is important and ensure that they have the necessary understanding and skills to carry out the process.
+You can never do too much communication on the new changes. - Ensure the process is seen as a business one not an HR process. - Keep it simple and concentrate on the quality going into the process rather than the design of the process itself (although the design must be appropriate to the organization). - Engage all managers in why it is important and ensure that they have the necessary understanding and skills to carry out the process.
 Get buy-in and tailor it to the specific needs of the organization.
-Get the support of key stakeholders such as the union from the start, and get them to work with you to sell the scheme.
+Get the support of key stakeholders, such as the union, from the start, and get them to work with you to sell the scheme.
 Agree the overall objectives and guiding principles with all concerned.
 Keep employees informed and ensure the message is consistent throughout. - Understand clearly why you are doing it and the desired objectives.
-Engage others in the design of the scheme.
-Communicate purpose, etc clearly.
+Engage others in design of the scheme.
+Communicate purpose, etc clearly. - Don't expect that staff will leap for joy at the prospect of another way they would see of criticizing them in their job.
+Start your change management process where you think the staff are, not where you've assumed they are. - Don't assume that what seems obvious and logical to you, as an HR manager, will also seem logical to other managers and staff.
+Don't get caught up in HR-speak and become precious about the differences between 'performance management' and 'appraisals' or between a 'personal development/learning plan' and a 'training plan'.
+As HR professionals we may be able to eloquently argue the subtle differences and merits of each - for most people the distinction is absolutely meaningless! - Don't just make it a form-filling exercise you need to gain the belief from managers that the system is beneficial otherwise it won't work.